-- Students will be assigned and remain in small cohorts within specific classrooms for the entire school day.
-Cohorts will not mix, even during recess or lunch.
+- Students will be assigned and remain in small stable groups within specific classrooms for the entire school day.
+Stable groups will not mix, even during recess or lunch.

 - We will train our faculty, staff, and students upon their return on proper physical distancing protocol.

-- Teachers will follow physical distancing as much as practical while ensuring the academics and developmental needs of our Scholars.
+- Teachers will follow physical distancing as much as practical while ensuring the academics and developmental needs of our Scholars are met.